alphagov-mirror/transfer-coronavirus-data-service/README.md

 ### make zip

-Build the distributable zip file for shipping to PaaS
+Build the distributable zip file for shipping to Lambda

 ## End to end testing